f5devcentral/f5-agility-labs-xc/docs/class2/lab5.rst

 #.
 From the F5 Distributed Cloud Home Page, click the AI Assistant icon in the top right hand corner.
    |lab001|

 #.
-The AI Assistant can help adminstrators start their security investigation be suggesting some queries.
+The AI Assistant can help administrators start their security investigation be suggesting some queries.
-   Click into the promt field and a list of suggested queries will pop up.
+   Click into the prompt field and a list of suggested queries will pop up.
 Select **How to investigate security events**.
    Select **Enter** to proceed.

    |lab002|